 What follows is a reminder of the meaning of some signs frequently seen near work sites.

 Traffic Control Person Ahead sign indicates the presence of a flagger who is directing traffic during construction work.
 Show courtesy and obey signals.

-Work Crew Ahead sign indicates the presence of a road crew on or adjacent to a traffic lane.
+Roadwork zone sign indicates the presence of a roadwork zone on or adjacent to a traffic lane.
 Be extra careful!